UlyssesZh/UlyssesZh.github.io/_posts/2020-02-09-ruby-patch-def.md

 [#16617](https://bugs.ruby-lang.org/issues/16617){:target="_blank"}).
 Although both of them have been fixed (or will be fixed), I cannot be sure that there will not be further and fatal bugs.
-I think these features are not very reliable in recent Ruby versions.
+I do not think these features are very reliable in recent Ruby versions.